tosin2013/kcli-pipelines/docs/index.markdown

 kcli-pipelines allows you to create KCLI profiles tailored for different environments.
 This configuration step is crucial for ensuring that your VMs are deployed according to your specific requirements.

-- Navigate to the [configuration guide](https://github.com/tosin2013/kcli-pipelines/blob/main/docs/configure-kcli-profiles.md) to set up your profiles.
+- Navigate to the [Create KCLI profiles for multiple environments](https://tosin2013.github.io/kcli-pipelines/configuration/configure-kcli-profiles.html) to set up your profiles.

 ### Step 3: Deploying VMs